 The YAML-LD extended profile extends the YAML Core Schema, allowing node tags to specify RDF literals by using a JSON-LD extended internal representation capable of directly representing RDF literals.

-As with the YAML-LD JSON profile, YAML-LD documents in the YAML-LD extended profile MUST NOT use encodings other than UTF-8.
+As with the YAML-LD Basic profile, YAML-LD documents in the YAML-LD extended profile MUST NOT use encodings other than UTF-8.

-As with the YAML-LD JSON profile, keys used in a YAML mapping MUST be strings.
+As with the YAML-LD Basic profile, keys used in a YAML mapping MUST be strings.

 YAML-LD docucments MAY use alias nodes, as long as dereferencing these aliases does not result in a loop.

-As with the YAML-LD JSON profile, a YAML stream MUST include only a single YAML document, as the JSON-LD extended internal representation only supports a single document model.
+As with the YAML-LD Basic profile, a YAML stream MUST include only a single YAML document, as the JSON-LD extended internal representation only supports a single document model.

 Consier something like `!id` as a local tag to denote IRIs.